Tedezed/gb-studio-plugins/README.md

 ### Multi Language Dialogue
 **Location:** `/Multi_Languaje_Dialogue`

-A plugin designed to simplify the implementation of multi-language dialogue systems in GB Studio.
+A plugin designed to simplify the implementation of multi-language dialogue systems in GB Studio, it replaces the original dialogue event, so you won't have to modify any events in your game; it also appears in the dialogue preview section.

 - **Type:** Events Plugin
 - **Author:** Tedezed